pieter-van-prooijen/artifactory-crawler/README.md

   "http://artifactory-host/libs-snapshot-local".
 - nof-days, only list artifacts older than this number of days.

+There are also some command line switches which are printed out with the -h flag.

 ## Code

 The Clojure code uses the excellent [Itsy](https://github.com/dakrone/itsy)